It’s a boring topic, travel insurance.

 However, it’s clearly a lot easier just to get good travel insurance (and then you also won’t annoy your parents if they’re the ones whose contents insurance or credit card is how you end up claiming).

-If you follow all this advice then you shouldn’t go wrong with your insurance!
+If you follow all this advice then you shouldn’t go wrong with your holiday travel insurance!
 It may take a bit longer than just going on a comparison website and buying the first one that comes up, but if you actually need to use the policy it’s definitely worth taking a bit of time over it.
 Don’t forget, you will usually have a 14-day ‘cooling off’ period after purchasing your insurance, so if you change your mind then that’s OK.
 Read through your documents carefully to check you haven’t missed anything and to ensure you are happy with what you are paying for.
 And after all, you can never guarantee that everything will go exactly to plan – that’s what insurance is there for!

 I found this article from Money Saving Expert very useful in researching for this blog, so head there for a more general overview.